-Since the Code came into force on 1 August 2019, all HEIs and non-HEIs have had to implement the 19 guidelines of the Code on a legally binding basis in order to receive funding from the DFG.
+Since the Code came into force on 1 August 2019, all HEIs and non-HEIs have had to implement the 19 guidelines and explanations of the Code on a legally binding basis in order to receive funding from the DFG.

 What are the legal requirements regarding an institution’s implementing document?

 The regulations serving the legally binding implementation of the DFG Code are to be issued by the higher education institutions and non-HEI research institutions based on a sufficient legal foundation in the legislation of the respective federal state; the implementation document may be a statute, a regulation, etc. The legal nature of the implementation document depends on the organisational form of your institution.
 It is crucial that the content of the implementation has a legally binding effect for all academics working at your institution as well as for the management of the institution.
 As the DFG is not authorised to provide legal advice in individual cases in accordance with the Legal Services Act, we cannot provide any binding information on which specific implementation method can be considered for your institution in order to meet the aforementioned requirements.
 In case of doubt, this question should be clarified by your institution’s legal department.

 To what extent must the Code be implemented by an institution?
 Do only the guidelines apply, or is the content of the accompanying explanations to be implemented, too?

 Both Level 1 (guidelines) and Level 2 (explanations) are to be implemented, i.e. set out in specific terms in a way that is suitable for the individual institution.
 If necessary, it can be helpful to provide examples.
 Additional documents beyond the actual implementation text only have to be submitted if they are required for the purpose of implementation review by the DFG Head Office.

 Does the structure of the Code need to be maintained for implementation?

 Does the DFG white paper “Safeguarding Good Scientific Practice” still apply?